+Data from the above table is presented in the bar graph below.
+This data (given in the table above or the graph below) seems to support the hypothesis that students who miss more class sessions do not perform as well in the class.
+In fact, students who passed the class were absent from 7.6% of the sessions on average in contrast to the 25.3% of sessions on average missed by students who did not pass the class.
+This finding should be shared with students who enroll in MTH 127 early in the semester so they are warned that attending class can significantly increase their chance of succeeding in the course.

 Blueprinted Tests/Exam (Student Performance) Results – On every test and the final exam, all questions were blueprinted to the MPOs related to course goals 1 or 2 that were covered on that test/exam.
 (See Appendix A for blueprinted tests and final exam as well as collected data.)
 Each student, based on his/her answers on each of the blue-printed questions, was classified by Susan Gaulden, the instructor/grader, as falling into one of the three following categories: knows how to do this, has some idea how to do this but needs more practice, or does not know how to do this.
 Note that often there was more than one question on a given test/exam that blueprinted to a specific MPO.
 For example, there were 2 questions on Test 4 involving solving exponential equations.
 In this case, a student who got both questions correct was counted as ‘knowing how to do this’, a student who got one of the questions correct or both of the questions partly correct was counted as ‘having some idea how to do this but needing more practice’, and a student who got both questions wrong was counted as ‘not knowing how to do this.’
 The number of students in each category was tallied for each test and for the final exam.

 Data was collected for the entire class to determine which course objectives were achieved by the most students and which were mastered by the fewest students.
 Since questions related to the same MPO often appeared on more than one test or the final exam, it is important to clarify how the percentages of students who ‘know how to do this’, who ‘have some idea how to do this’, and who ‘do not know how to do this’ were calculated for each MPO.
-An example of such calculations is as follows:
+An example of such calculations is given below.

 MPO 1.3 actually involves the following 2 distinct skills: determining limits and determining continuity and/or differentiability of a function at a specified value.
 Limit questions were present on Test 2 and continuity/differentiability questions were asked on both Test 2 and on the final exam.
 On Test 2, 25 students got the limit questions correct, 6 got them somewhat correct, and 0 got them incorrect.
 On Test 2, 18 students got the continuity/differentiability questions correct, 8 got the somewhat correct, and 5 got them incorrect.
 On the final exam, 7 students got the continuity/differentiability questions correct, 5 got the somewhat correct, and 8 got them incorrect.
 This means that overall, the percentages of students in each classification (‘know how to do this’, ‘have some idea how to do this’, and ‘do not know how to do this’) – where this means MPO 1.3 – are calculated as follows: 61% know how to do MPO 1.3, 23% have some idea how to do MPO 1.3, and 16% do not know how to do MPO 1.3.